rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ![Architecture Layers](../assets/images/architecture-layers.png)

 ### 3.1.
 Core
-The Core layer contains the application's platform-independent business logic, domain entities, and use cases.
+The Core layer contains the application's platform-independent business logic, core entities, and use cases.
 This layer is entirely free of platform-specific code and can be reused across different platforms (e.g., Android, iOS).
 It defines *what* the application does, independent of *how* it is presented or implemented on a specific platform.

 *   **Responsibilities:**
     *   Defining the application's core business rules and logic.
-    *   Managing domain entities and data structures.
+    *   Managing core entities and data structures.
     *   Implementing Use Cases that represent the application's core functionality.
     *   Providing interfaces for data access through Repositories.
     *   Defining the application's core state.